bernard-ng/basango/projects/backend/README.md

 ### Acknowledgment:
-The compilation and curation of the "DRC News Corpus" were conducted by Tshabu Ngandu Bernard with the primary objective of facilitating research and analysis related to the Democratic Republic of Congo.
+The compilation and curation of the "Basango" were conducted by Tshabu Ngandu Bernard with the primary objective of facilitating research and analysis related to the Democratic Republic of Congo.
 I do not own the content of the articles, and all rights belong to the respective publishers.
 The dataset is intended for non-commercial research purposes only.